 In April 2017, SRTA was successful in obtaining $223,203 through the Caltrans Sustainable Transportation Planning Grant Program to provide details for an intercity bus network featuring backbone service on I-5 between Redding and Sacramento with feeder service from surrounding rural counties.
-In addition to strengthening relationships with state, rail, and regional partners, the business plan will quantify operating and capital costs needed to prepare a second Transit and Intercity Rail Capital Program (TIRCP) grant application, submitted in January 2018 and awarded partial funding.
-The business plan was approved by the board in June 2018.
+In addition to strengthening relationships with state, rail, and regional partners, the business plan quantified operating and capital costs needed to prepare a second Transit and Intercity Rail Capital Program (TIRCP) grant application, submitted in January 2018.
+The North State Intercity Bus System Business Plan was approved by the board in June 2018.

 In April 2018, SRTA was awarded over $8.6 million in capital funding through the Transit and Intercity Rail Capital Program (TIRCP) for a new all electric intercity bus service between Redding and Sacramento, including a valley feeder for connections between Chico, Corning, Willows, and the Salmon Runner stop on I-5 in Orland.
 When the service is operating at full frequency, as described in the North State Intercity Bus System Business Plan, the Salmon Runner will offer four inter-connected round trips per day.
 The bus service will be designed as a green, affordable transportation option with fares structured so that the highest fare is $20 and the lowest, along the valley feeder, is $5.
 The service schedule will be coordinated with local transit system connections at stops on the route, such as in Redding and Orland, as well as passenger rail and other intercity bus connections in Sacramento.